Document Type

 Abstract

 The word “abortion” pervades public discourse in the wake of Dobbs v.
 Jackson Women’s Health Organization.
-But do we know what it means?
-Not only do law and medicine define it differently; state legislatures have codified wildly different definitions of abortion across jurisdictions.
-Our analysis exposes inherent ambiguities at the boundaries of the term, particularly as abortion intersects with other categories that we often think of as distinct: pregnancy loss, ectopic pregnancy, and other forms of medically necessary care.
-By juxtaposing statutory text next to real people’s experiences of being denied care in states with abortion bans, we reveal how those ambiguities have led to tragic results.
+But do people know what it means?
+Not only do law and medicine define it differently, but state legislatures have codified wildly different definitions of abortion across jurisdictions.
+This Article exposes inherent ambiguities at the boundaries of the term, particularly as it intersects with other categories of reproductive healthcare often considered distinct, like pregnancy loss and ectopic pregnancy.
+By juxtaposing statutory text with real people’s experiences of being denied care in states with abortion bans, this Article reveals how those ambiguities lead to tragic results.

-Our analysis tracks how legislatures have responded to the tragedies of their own making by changing the definition of abortion to exclude certain types of care.
-Fifteen abortion-hostile legislatures have changed the definition of abortion since Dobbs, thirteen of which have added at least one definitional exclusion, most commonly for ectopic pregnancy, miscarriage, molar pregnancy, or fertility treatment.
+This Article’s analysis also tracks how antiabortion legislatures have responded to the tragedies of their own making by changing the definition of abortion.
+Thirteen abortion-hostile states have changed the definition of abortion since Dobbs, eleven of which have added at least one definitional exclusion, most commonly for ectopic pregnancy, miscarriage, or molar pregnancy.
 States that have expanded abortion rights, on the other hand, have moved in the opposite direction, broadening their abortion definitions as they expand reproductive rights.

 Share